 The Dairy Delight would open in the late 1950s by John and Bernice Korelc at 810 E. Baltimore St. In 1965 they expanded the business and renamed it the Launching Pad.
 That same year, John Korelc saw one of the famous Muffler Men during a restaurant convention and decided to put one out front, giving it his own twist by making it look like an astronaut.
 Naming it the “Gemini Giant”, after the Gemini space program, the icon would become one of the most photographed on the Mother Road, and, along with the restaurant, was inducted into the Illinois Route 66 Hall of Fame in 2000.
 Korelc retired in 1986 and the business was kept alive under Jerry and Sharon Gatties until 2007, but after the property was bought by Morey Szczecin it struggled and finally closed in 2013.
 Fortunately, according to the Chicago Daily Herald, the property was sold in October of 2017 to Tully Garrett and Holly Barker, who plan to ‘re-launch’ the Launching pad in the Spring of 2018.

 The Eagle Hotel fell into serious disrepair by the late 20th century and the City of Wilmington at one time considered demolition.
 This old hotel is the oldest on all of Route 66, first catering to riverboat and stagecoach travelers when it was built in 1836.
 After some years of struggling the building was converted into a boarding house, then apartments in the 1940s.
 It was converted into the Wilmington Area Historical Society museum in 1982.
-Badly damaged by fire in 1990, the museum was forced to move and the buildings future was in serious doubt.
+Badly damaged by fire in 1990, the museum was forced to move and the future of the building was in serious doubt.
 But the Route 66 Corridor Preservation Program, and other preservationists, managed to keep the building from the wrecking ball.
 The old hotel was listed on the National Register of Historic Places in 1994 and, as far as we know, still sits empty 100 Water Street.